Land reform in Zimbabwe

 Land reform in Zimbabwe officially began in 1980 with the signing of the Lancaster House Agreement, as an effort to more equitably distribute land between black subsistence farmers and white Zimbabweans of European ancestry, who had traditionally enjoyed superior political and economic status.
-The programme's stated targets were intended to alter the ethnic balance of land ownership.
+The programme's objectives were intended to alter the ethnic balance of land ownership.
+Inequalities in land ownership were inflated by a growing overpopulation problem, depletion of over-utilised tracts, and escalating poverty in subsistence areas parallel with the under-utilisation of land on commercial farms.
+Prior to Zimbabwean independence, the predominantly white commercial sector also provided a livelihood for over 30% of the paid workforce and accounted for some 40% of exports.
+This sector owned 51% of the country's arable land while 4.3 million black Zimbabweans owned another 42%, with the remainder being non-agricultural land.